ArthurCh/ocp-on-azure/README.md

 $ ansible -i hosts all -m ping
 ```

-7. Run syntax check on playbook.
+7. Switch to sub-directory `ansible-deploy` and then run syntax check on playbook.
 If there are any errors, fix them before proceeding.
 ```
+# Switch to sub-directory 'ansible-deploy'
+$ cd ansible-deploy
+#
 # Check the syntax of commands in the playbook
 $ ansible-playbook -i hosts install.yml --syntax-check
 ```